 Figure 18 shows an example from a flight where small variations in heating from an albedo anomaly appear to be generating mesoscale circulations within the SABL.
-Figure 18 shows the vertical extinction coefficient at 532 nm retrieved with the LIDAR LNG on 20th June 2011 (1405-1446 UTC, flight F21, see Figure 2b) from the Falcon flying southeastward in Mauritania, with water vapour mixing ratio (WVMR) and wind profiles from four dropsondes overplotted.
-The LIDAR transect highlights a number of BL processes of importance encountered during the Fennec campaign, showing variability from the turbulent to the synoptic scales, as described below.
+Figure 18 shows the vertical extinction coefficient at 532 nm retrieved with the LNG lidar on 20 June 2011 (14:05-14:46 UTC, flight F21, see Fig. 2b) from the Falcon flying southeastward in Mauritania, with water vapour mixing ratio (WVMR) and wind profiles from four dropsondes overplotted.
+The lidar transect highlights a number of important boundary layer (BL) processes encountered during the Fennec campaign, showing variability from the turbulent to the synoptic scales, as described below.

-At the synoptic scale, there is a temperature and humidity gradient across the transect, with warmer and drier conditions in the northwest (by ~5 K and 7 g/kg), leading to a deeper CBL compared to the southeast (4 km at 24°N compared with 2 km at 21°N).
-The monsoon flow at night reached approximately 20°N along the flight-track, bringing in cool moist air into the southern end of the transect (from UK Met Office analysis, not shown), which was then redistributed vertically as the CBL grew during the day.
-The more spatially homogeneous residual layer, on the other hand, reflects the conditions from the day before; the monsoon front on the night of the 19th was considerably further south, leading to a deep CBL throughout the transect.
-Superimposed on the synoptic gradient there is substantial variability in the SABL depth and structure.
-Variability at the turbulent eddy scale can be observed in the northern end of the transect (24.5-25.2°N), with changes in the depth of the well-mixed aerosol layer (and so the CBL) of ~1km over short horizontal distances (5-10km, ~0.05 to 0.1°), consistent with idealised simulations and LIDAR measurements described in Garcia-Carreras et al. (2015).
+At the synoptic scale, there is a temperature and humidity gradient across the transect, with warmer and drier conditions in the northwest (by $\sim 5 \text{ K}$ and 7 g kg^{-1}), leading to a deeper CBL compared to the southeast (4 km at 24° N compared with 2 km at 21° N).
+The monsoon flow at night reached approximately 20° N along the flight track, bringing in cool moist air into the southern end of the transect (from UK Met Office analysis, not shown), which was then redistributed vertically as the CBL grew during the day.
+The more spatially homogeneous residual layer, on the other hand, reflects the conditions from the day before; the monsoon front on the night of 19 June was considerably further south, leading to a deep CBL throughout the transect.
+There is substantial variability in the SABL depth and structure superimposed on the synoptic gradient.
+Variability at the turbulent eddy scale can be observed in the northern end of the transect (24.5-25.2° N), with changes in the depth of the well-mixed aerosol layer (and so the CBL) of \sim 1km over short horizontal distances (5-10 km, ~ 0.05 to 0.1 °), consistent with idealised simulations and lidar measurements described in Garcia-Carreras et al. (2015).